 - Maintaining a Home and Finances

-While online education cannot entirely replicate the experience of an in-person class, NeighborWorks does offer online homebuyer education options: eHomeAmerica and Frameworks.
+While online education cannot entirely replicate the experience of an in-person class, NeighborWorks does offer an online homebuyer education option: eHomeAmerica .
 Once a borrower has completed the online class and before they receive their homebuyer education certificate, they must complete a one-time, face to face session with a HUD approved housing counselor.
 Contact NeighborWorks Montana by email or call 406.604.4540 for more information.

 Montana Housing programs require Homebuyer Education for: